-Optimizing for one-half of the first-level cache will bring the greatest performance benefit.
+Optimizing for one-half of the first-level cache will bring the greatest performance benefit in terms of cycle-cost per data access.
 If one-half of the first-level cache is too small to be practical, optimize for the second-level cache.
 Optimizing for a point in between (for example, for the entire first-level cache) will likely not bring a substantial improvement over optimizing for the second-level cache.